UML Getting Started - UML Modeling in Eclipse

 3. Click Next.

-4. Enter the path of Eclipse and click Next.
+4. Enter the path of your Eclipse installation and click Next.

 Specify Eclipse path

-This begins files copying.
-If you see the error messages "java.io.IOException: Cannot make dirs for file...", please restart Visual Paradigm with the Run as Administrator option.
-When finished files copying, close Visual Paradigm and move on to the next section to see how to create a Java project in Eclipse along with UML model.
+This begins copying files.
+If you see the error message "java.io.IOException: Cannot make dirs for file...", please restart Visual Paradigm with the Run as Administrator option.
+When file copying is finished, close Visual Paradigm and move on to the next section to see how to create a Java project in Eclipse along with a UML model.

 Creating a Java Project